-Refrain from using a mobile phone and checking cell-phone messages, while taking meals with your host family, or during conversations with your host family.
+Refrain from using a mobile phone while taking meals with your host family, or during conversations with your host family.

 Sickness

 Please tell your host family when you become sick or suffer any injury.
 In these situations, they will inform the HIF office and take you to a hospital if necessary.